 It is used to ensure optimal performance and user experience and can help organizations identify and address issues across the infrastructure before they impact their bottom line.

-Types of Synthetic Monitoring
+Types of synthetic monitoring

 There are several different types of synthetic monitoring, each designed to focus on specific service areas.
 Let’s explore some commonly used types of synthetic monitoring: